neondatabase/website/content/docs/introduction/about-billing.md

 <a href="/docs/introduction/usage-metrics" description="Take a deep dive into the usage metrics behind plan allowances and extra usage" icon="metrics">Usage metrics</a>

-<a href="/docs/introduction/billing-sample" description="See how to select the right plan for a sample project" icon="cli-cursor">Sample project</a>
+<a href="/docs/introduction/billing-sample" description="See how to select the right plan for a sample project" icon="cli-cursor">Sample billing scenario</a>

 </DetailIconCards>